AGRINFO AGRINFO logo

 Background

-It is part of the EU’s “One Health” approach, which considers that human, animal and plant health are interlinked and can have a significant impact on society.
-It takes an overarching approach across sectors, placing an emphasis on disease prevention, including biosecurity, surveillance and traceability.
+The EU has adopted a “One Health” approach, which considers that human, animal, and plant health are interlinked.
+It takes a common approach across sectors, placing an emphasis on disease prevention, including biosecurity, surveillance, and traceability.

 Impacted Products